 1. Introduction

-Malaria remains one of the most significant parasitic diseases affecting human populations worldwide [1].
+Malaria remains one of the most significant parasitic disease affecting human populations worldwide [1].
 Despite decades of control efforts, the disease continues to impose a substantial health and socioeconomic burden, particularly in sub-Saharan Africa, Southeast Asia, and parts of South America [2].
-It is caused by protozoan parasites of the genus Plasmodium, primarily Plasmodium falciparum, Plasmodium vivax, Plasmodium malariae, Plasmodium ovale, and the zoonotic species Plasmodium knowlesi [3].
+It is caused by protozoan parasite of the genus Plasmodium, primarily Plasmodium falciparum, Plasmodium vivax, Plasmodium malariae, Plasmodium ovale, and the zoonotic species Plasmodium knowlesi [3].
 Among these, P. falciparum is responsible for the majority of severe and fatal cases due to its ability to cause high parasitemia and microvascular complications [4].

 Accurate and timely diagnosis is central to malaria case management, surveillance, and elimination strategies [5].
 The World Health Organization recommends parasitological confirmation of malaria before treatment initiation to avoid unnecessary antimalarial use and to mitigate the development of drug resistance [6].
 Currently, light microscopy of Giemsa-stained blood smears remains the gold standard diagnostic method in many endemic regions [7].
 Microscopy enables identification of parasite species, determination of parasitemia levels, and monitoring of treatment response [8].
 However, the reliability of microscopy is highly dependent on the skill and experience of the microscopist, quality of slide preparation, and laboratory infrastructure [9].
 In high-burden settings with limited trained personnel, diagnostic accuracy can vary considerably, leading to false positives or missed infections [10].